fruit-bat/pico-zxspectrum/README.md

 * 23/07/22 - Audio output via PCM 5100A DAC for Pico DV board
 * 23/07/22 - Moved to Pimoroni FATFS to support Pimoroni Pico DV board
 * 10/07/22 - Added basic support for PS/2 keyboards

+TZX support added with some omissions:
+* No CSW support (raise an issue if this is important to you)
+* No select block (where a choice of what to load needs to be made)

 Builds with an RP_AUDIO_IN pin can now load from tape.
 Preparing the audio signal will require a little extra circuitry and some examples will be added to this page.